 EMPOWERING

-47 ABORIGINAL LANGUAGES AND COMMUNITIES
+47 LANGUAGES COMMUNITIES

 ACROSS SOUTH AUSTRALIA